Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

-In practice we absorb the exponent into a single constant $\beta := \frac{n}{\tau b}$ and tune $\beta$ for performance.
-As per the hyperparameter details below, often $\beta < n$ is the most effective, indicating a \emph{hot posterior} effect.
+For simplicity, we absorb the exponent into a single constant $\beta := \frac{n}{\tau b}$ and tune $\beta$ for performance.
+As per the hyperparameter details below, often $\beta < n/b$ is the most effective, indicating a \emph{hot posterior} effect in our case.

-\paragraph{Monte Carlo estimates of $p(y_i \mid x_i, \theta)$ with surrogate models} For a single LLM call $y = \llm(x; \theta)$ that outputs an answer directly, computing $p(y \mid x, \theta)$ is as simple as summing log-probabilities across every token in $y$ and summing them.
+\paragraph{Monte Carlo estimates of $p(y_i \mid x_i, \theta)$ with surrogate models} For a single LLM call $y = \llm(x; \theta)$ that outputs an answer directly, computing $\log p(y \mid x, \theta)$ is as simple as summing log-probabilities across every token in $y$.
 However, complex \lbss that include intermediate outputs and reasoning involve sources of stochasticity that are not captured in log-probabilities associated with the tokens of $y$.

 Let $z$ be a variable capturing all intermediate outputs in the computation of $y = \lbsfunc(x; \theta)$.
 This includes internal LLM calls and reasoning text.
 We can express the generative process of sampling $y$ as